Buying an Existing Log Home?

 With a kit home, you will want to research the land you want to purchase and what HOA covenant/county permits are allowed.
 You may need to consider:

-1. How the kit will be dropped off?
+1. How will the kit be dropped off?

-2. Will they be able to access the property easily, or will you need bring up the materials yourself, one load at a time?
+2. Will they be able to access the property easily, or will you need to bring up the materials yourself, one load at a time?

-3. Will you be putting it together or will you need to pay for labor?
+3. Will you be putting it together, or will you need to pay for labor?

 5. How hard will it be to install water, sewage, electric and internet?